Monsenso/cordova-sqlcipher-adapter/README.md

-*This is a copy of [cordova-sqlcipher-adapter](https://github.com/brodybits/cordova-sqlcipher-adapter) with android support removed.*
+*This is a copy of [cordova-sqlcipher-adapter](https://github.com/brodybits/cordova-sqlcipher-adapter).*

 # Cordova/PhoneGap SQLCipher adapter plugin